qst0/msnyng/_posts/2018-04-01-hello-world.markdown

---
+---
 layout: post
-title:  "Hello World!"
+title:  "Welcome to Jekyll!"
 date:   2017-11-26 14:19:38 -0700
-categories: life
+categories: jekyll update
 ---

 Back to the blog again.
 Cerealize.me is down-- the domain expired.